 - Small single-door 702 x 546 x 375 (3 storage levels)

-It’s a requirement of Section 346 of Australian WHS Regulations to keep a Register of Hazardous Chemicals that is immediately accessible to anyone or who uses (or is exposed) to the chemicals.
-The Register is a list of chemical names, as well as the Safety Data Sheets for each of the substances.
+It’s a requirement of Section 346 of Australian WHS Regulations to keep a Register of Hazardous Chemicals that’s immediately accessible to anyone who uses (or is exposed to) the chemicals.
+The Register is a list of chemical names as well as the Safety Data Sheets for each of the stored substances.

-The purpose of the Register is to have critical safety, storage, and first aid information on hand — if workers need to act quickly responding to a spill, dangerous reaction, or exposure injury.
-The Register needs to be located somewhere that is easily accessible to workers, but secure enough so the information is always up-to-date and intact.
+The purpose of the Register is to have critical safety, storage and first aid information on hand — if workers need to act quickly responding to a spill, dangerous reaction or exposure injury.
+Therefore, the Register must be located somewhere that is easily accessible to workers, but secure enough so the information is always up-to-date and intact.

-It’s good work practice to have a master list that contains the names and Safety Data Sheets of every hazardous chemical and substance onsite, then create smaller Registers that only contains the information relating to satellite clusters or aggregate quantities.
+It’s good work practice to have a master list that contains the names and Safety Data Sheets of every hazardous chemical and substance onsite.
+You can then create smaller Registers that only contains the information relating to satellite clusters or aggregate quantities of hazardous chemicals.

 IMPORTANT: don’t keep you Register of Hazardous Chemicals inside the Flammable Liquids cabinet.
 You need the data to be immediately available to workers in an emergency, plus the box and the documents are combustible.
 Don’t waste valuable storage space on combustibles and non-hazardous materials.